 What to expect on the day of your procedure

 Have your designated person drop you off two hours prior to your procedure start time at the main entrance.

 Please let us know in advance if you need assistance in getting transported from the entrance to our admitting department.

 Upon entering our facility you will be asked health screening questions by our Admitting personnel.
 As an extra layer of protection, you will notice our staff will be wearing masks.
 You will be offered a mask to wear for your safety.

 You will then be escorted to the Preop Area to be checked in and sign appropriate paperwork.
 Please be sure to include the contact information of your designed point person.

 Our wonderful nursing staff will repeat the health screening questions that our Admitting department asked upon your arrival.

 After you have recovered in our post anesthesia care unit (PACU), you will be moved to your hospital room (if inpatient procedure) or back to the Preop area (if outpatient procedure) until you are ready to go home.

 As soon as you are ready to go home, we will coordinate teaching instructions and pick-up with your designated person.

 San Ramon Regional Medical Center is committed to taking the necessary and critical steps to ensure that patients, visitors and staff in our hospital are safe and remain healthy.
-To help prevent the spread of COVID-19, the following visitor restrictions and limitations have been implemented:
+Please visit our Visitor Information page for the latest information regarding our visitor policy.